prisms-center/plasticity/README.md

   library [http://www.dealii.org]

-  This code is developed by the PRedictive Integrated Structural Materials Science (PRISMS) Center at University of Michigan which is supported by the U.S. Department of Energy, Office of Basic Energy Sciences, Division of Materials Sciences and Engineering under Award
+  This code is developed by the PRedictive Integrated Structural Materials Science (PRISMS) Center [http://www.prisms-center.org/] at University of Michigan which is supported by the U.S. Department of Energy (DOE), Office of Basic Energy Sciences, Division of Materials Sciences and Engineering under Award #DE-SC0008637
-  #DE-SC0008637

 <B>Installation and Use:</B>

   1) Configure, compile and install the deal.II library with the following configuration flags.
-Dependencies are MPI, p4est, PETSc and Trilinos libraries.
+Dependencies are MPI, p4est, PETSc libraries.<br>
-     -DDEAL_II_WITH_MPI=ON
+     -DDEAL_II_WITH_MPI=ON<br>
      -DDEAL_II_WITH_LAPACK=ON
      -DDEAL_II_WITH_P4EST=ON
      -DDEAL_II_WITH_PETSC=ON
-     -DDEAL_II_WITH_TRILINOS=ON

      Download: http://www.dealii.org/download.html
      Installation instructions: http://www.dealii.org/8.1.0/readme.html